u20n/u20n.github.io/posts/grav.md

 **Footnotes**

 [^trustme]: (Source: Trust me bro)
-[^theysay]: *I don't know that, but I assume that it's the conclusion that others have also come to.*
 [^distance]: This (really) should be the distance between $F_x \prec b$ and $b$.
 [^smol]: This can also be considered the index of any $b$; given that $F_x$ is sorted.
 [^eventually]: This is a little misleading; if the relational force is the same across the entire system, nothing will ever move out of the *perfect* sequence in any substantial way without external force.